noel-smith/nvpn-client/README.md

 It automatically selects a server using the recommendation from this page: https://nordvpn.com/servers/.

 By default it uses a host in the US, but this can be altered by passing a different country code in the `NVPN_COUNTRY_CODE` environment variable.
+Alternatively the host can be forced using `NVPN_HOST`.

+UDP is the default protocol, but TCP can also be used by setting `NVPN_PORT_TYPE` to `TCP`.

 ## Standalone Usage